 There aren’t many fictional characters who can direct men’s social and physical direction the way James Bond does.
-Indiana Jones, maybe?
-From Sean Connery sporting the blue romper in Goldfinger to Daniel Craig’s Navy tuxedo in Spectre, he can always be counted on to show us what’s in style.
+The legendary Indiana Jones, maybe?
+From Sean Connery sporting the blue romper in Goldfinger to Daniel Craig’s navy tuxedo in Spectre, he can always be counted on to show us what’s in style.

 You can also take some lessons in men’s winter fashion from 007 if you pay attention.
-In Skyfall, his third outing as Bond, Daniel Craig taught us all how to do one of the primary skills in fashion: Layering.
+During his outings as James Bond, especially in his third outing, Skyfall, which was partially set in chilly Scotland, Daniel Craig taught us all how to do one of the most important things in men’s winter fashion: Layering.

 The point of layering is to give you versatility in multiple scenarios.
 Have you ever had to go from a cold outdoor to a warm indoor environment?
 Dress warmly for the winter weather and then overheat at the Christmas party?
 Layering gives you garments to keep you warm outdoors that you can take off indoors, which makes learning how to layer outfits a vital cold-weather skill.

-There are four items to layer properly: The base layer, light layer, heavy layer, and accessories.
-Here’s how to layer to keep you comfortable and stylish, as taught by his royal spyness, James Bond.
+There are four items to layer properly for the best winter fashion: the base layer, the light layer, the heavy layer, and accessories.
+Here’s how to layer to keep you comfortable and stylish, as taught by Bond, James Bond.

 The beginning of every great layered outfit is the base layer.
 While the most formal layered ensembles begin with a dress shirt, the casual outfits involve something more like a henley.
 James Bond’s Skyfall outfit starts with this All Saints “Jenkin” long-sleeve henley.